lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 7. Repulsion: aux spell sppr515d play visual opcode 215 power 2 -> 5.
 8. Insect Plague: mention that on a failed save vs. poison the victim panics for the round.
 9. Mass Regeneration: power of opcodes 0 -> 5.
 10. Animal growth: Use EFF opcode calls wrong eff.
 Aux spell dvpr525d has undocumented strength and constitution bonuses opcodes, with wrong duration to boot.
 Deleted.
-If the strength bonuses are to be kept then they must be documented; the constitution bonus does not make not much sense though, because the hps are already being raised.
+If the strength bonuses are to be kept then they must be documented; the constitution bonus does not make much sense though, because the hps are already being raised.

+### Level 6.

+1. Animal Summoning VI: summoning eff power 8 -> 0.
+2. Heal: add missing remove poisoned icon opcode.
+3. Dolorous Decay: play visual effect has a save penalty -5 -> 4.
+Damage amount of disease was 2 -> 1.
+Second display icon has timing mode 4.
+It seems this should be timing 1.
+Mention it bypasses mr.
+4. Physical Mirror: power of opcodes in aux spell sppr613d 1 -> 6.
+5. Regeneration: the description explicitly mentions the possibility of dispellability but opcodes have resist_dispel 0 -> 3.
+Description fix that duration is 3 turns.
+6. Banishment: same problems as wizard's Banishment.
+7. Animate Skeleton Warrior: Use Eff resist/dispel 3 -> 2, power 0 -> 6.